beku/Argyll-Releases/imdi/Readme.txt

 pixel data is handled, up to 8 input and output dimensions (but this limit could be trivially raised).

-imdi_gen.exe	is the module that triggers the generation of
+imdi_make.exe	is the module that triggers the generation of
 		optimised source code as configured for the color spaces and pixel formats selected.
 By default creates a single imdi_k.c and imdi_k.h file, but if given the -i flag, creates a separate file for each kernel variant.

 cgen.c	C code generator module.

 itest.c	regresion test routine.
 		Normally runs speed and accuracy tests for